nginxinc/nginx-one-workshops/labs/lab6/readme.md

         listen 80;      # Listening on port 80 on all IP addresses on this machine

         server_name cafe.example.com;   # Set hostname to match in request

+        # Uncomment the status_zone directive below to add metrics to the Dashboard
         status_zone cafe-VirtualServer;

         access_log  /var/log/nginx/cafe.example.com.log main_ext;         # Change this to "main_ext"